juanelas/sslstrip/README.md

 -h                                Print this help message.
 ```

-The four steps to getting this working (assuming you're running Linux) are:
+The six steps to getting this working (assuming you're running Linux) are:

 1) Flip your machine into forwarding mode (as root).